Joey Gallo Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 3.99 team ERA that ranks 11th among all MLB pitching staffs.
+- The Phillies' 3.97 team ERA ranks 10th across all MLB pitching staffs.

-- The Phillies rank 11th in baseball in home runs surrendered (130 total, 1.1 per game).
+- Phillies pitchers combine to give up 132 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- In his most recent appearance on Saturday, the left-hander went five innings against the Kansas City Royals, giving up six earned runs while surrendering six hits.
+- The righty last appeared on Sunday against the Kansas City Royals, when he threw seven innings, allowing four earned runs while giving up seven hits.

-- The 26-year-old has amassed an ERA of 3.44, with 8.3 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.